 - 1. Click the Add New... button.
-Then Figure 4-30 will pop up. - 2.
-Enter the MAC address (in XX-XX-XX-XX-XX format.) and IP address (in dotted-decimal notation) of the computer for which you want to reserve an IP address. - Click the Save button.
-3.
+Then Figure 4-32 will pop up. - 2.
+Enter the MAC address (in XX-XX-XX-XX-XX format.) and IP address (in dotted-decimal notation) of the computer for which you want to reserve an IP address. - 3.
+Click the Save button.

-Figure 4-30 Add or Modify an Address Reservation Entry
+Figure 4-32 Add or Modify an Address Reservation Entry

-Click the Modify in the entry you want to modify.
+- 1. Click the Modify in the entry you want to modify.
 If you want to delete the entry, click the Delete.

-- TL-WR842ND

 - 2. Modify the information.

 - 3. Click the Save button.

-Click the Enable/Disabled All button to make all entries enabled/disabled.
+Click the Enable/Disabled All button to make all entries enabled/disabled Click the Delete All button to delete all entries.